The Honeys: Career

-In 1963 and 1964, the Honeys released a number of singles on Capitol and Warner Brothers, with minimal to modest regional success.
+In 1963 and 1964, the Honeys released a number of singles on Capitol and Warner Bros., with minimal to modest regional success.
+A planned Honeys album on Capitol was scrapped when the company's A&R director Nick Venet left the company in mid-1963.
 The songs were either written, arranged, or produced by Brian Wilson.
-Among their other studio work, they sang background vocals for The Beach Boys on the hit "Be True to Your School", for Bruce Johnston on the title song from his album, Surfin' Round the World, and for Jan and Dean on the hit singles "The New Girl in School", "Dead Man's Curve", and "The Little Old Lady from Pasadena".
+Among their other studio work, they sang background vocals for the Beach Boys on the hit "Be True to Your School", for Bruce Johnston on the title song from his album, Surfin' Round the World, and for Jan and Dean on the hit singles "The New Girl in School", "Dead Man's Curve", and "The Little Old Lady from Pasadena".

 The Honeys' career faded as surfing music went out of vogue.
 Marilyn and Brian were married and became the parents of Carnie and Wendy Wilson, who later found fame as members of Wilson Phillips.
 Blake left the band to create her own publishing company and pursue her solo backing career.
-Marilyn and Diane re-teamed as a duo called American Spring during the 1970s, also under the production eye of Brian Wilson.
+Marilyn and Diane reteamed as a duo called American Spring during the 1970s, also under the production eye of Brian Wilson.

 On December 31, 1980, the Honeys and Jan and Dean performed with the Beach Boys.
 Later in the 1980s, the band reunited to record two studio albums, Ecstasy and It's Like Heaven.

 During the 1990s, the Honeys reunited and performed locally around Los Angeles.
 An anthology CD of their music (including several American Spring recordings) was released by Capitol Records in 1992.
+The Honeys sing in The Tribe, a revolving group of Los Angeles musicians and singers that includes Stephen John Kalinich, Freebo, Fuzzbee Morse, Gary Stockdale, Grant Geissman, Carly Smithson, Rosemary Butler, Marc Mann, Gary Griffin, and Band Manager Lauri Reimer.

-On March 10, 2016, two of The Honeys participated in concert at the Coffee Gallery Backstage in Altadena, California, as part of a tribute to their long-time friend P.F.
+On March 10, 2016, two of the Honeys participated in concert at the Coffee Gallery Backstage in Altadena, California, as part of a tribute to their long-time friend, P.F.
 Sloan.